AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

     final: true
 ```

-Then you should update the source code at `actions/send-promo/index.js` as following:
+Then update the source code at `actions/send-promo/index.js`:

 ```javascript
 /**